Back in the 20th century, marketing aspired to build champion brands

 But something happened between then and now.
 Our ambitions changed, and got smaller.

-Marketing leaders no longer seem to aspire to build champion brands anymore.
-In fact,
+Marketers often don't seem to aspire to build champion brands anymore.
+In fact, many

 That's right, a discipline that once dealt in magic now aspires to run like an assembly

-line for the creation of media & content assets.
+content assets.
 Blogs.
-Social posts.
+Social media posts.
 Videos.
-Emails.
+Email.

-to like this.
 But in truth, this is a navel-gazing goal.
 It's largely organizational.
+It doesn't

-It doesn't consider what customers need, or how to solve their problems, or build your
+consider what customers need, or how to solve their problems, or build your brand.
+In

 Corporations are naturally inclined to love the idea of running a marketing department